 The half-way point in your financial year is always a good time to step back and review how you’re going, adjust your forecasts and plan for the rest of the year.
 Follow these tips to take stock, do a mid-year budget review and get the most out of Calxa.

 If you’ve only recently started with Calxa, you’ll probably just have an Initial Budget Version (unless you’ve renamed it).
 You can make a copy of this, rename it to Current Forecast, and then make your changes to the rest of the year.

 If you already have a Current Forecast that you created last year, don’t create another one!
 The budget version contains all years and your business units so what you need to do is to copy the current budget into your Current Forecast.
-There are 2 simple ways to do this which we cover as part of the next steps.
+There are a couple of simple ways to do this which we cover as part of the next steps.

 The first option is the Budget Factory.
-Set the Base Year to the current financial year and Source Data to your Initial or Approved Budget.
-Set the Destination From and To dates to the same financial year and the destination budget to the Current Forecast.
+Set the Source to your initial budget and the year to the current year.
+Set the Destination to the same financial year and the destination budget to the Current Forecast.
 Then step through to the end without changing any numbers and it will do a straight copy from the initial budget to the current forecast.
 This method works especially well if you have many business units.

 The next option is to export your Initial Budget to a spreadsheet and then import it to the Current Forecast.
 This makes sense if you want to make the adjustments for the rest of the year in a spreadsheet or you’re delegating the task to other department managers.
 You could also give those managers access to Calxa and let them edit the budgets there.